LATEST FLOORING TRENDS

 It’s the stuff you walk on, that floor.
-Whether you keep a strict a “shoes-off” rule or allow them, there are a myriad of choices when it comes to what’s under your feet in your domicile, and 2019 brings an array of choices for your remodel or new construction plans.
+Whether you keep a strict a “shoes-off” rule or allow them, there are a myriad of choices when it comes to what’s under your feet in your domicile, and 2019 brings an array of choices for your new luxury home or remodel plans.

 Here in Florida, with its humidity and tropical temperatures, environmental factors play a big role in flooring choices.
 Many Florida homeowners favor tile, wood flooring or vinyl planking for easier maintenance and longer wear.
 Vacation rental owners typically prefer flooring options that are easy to clean, durable and fashion-forward.
 Bradenton-based West Coast Carpet & Tile recommends the cool, neutral colors reminiscent of ocean- and Gulf-front homes, and several varieties of flooring are out there in those color schemes.

 Custom and handcrafted tile are by far the flooring of choice.
 Among the most popular types are ceramic and porcelain.
 Flooring blog site Flooringinc reports an emphasis on large wood-look planks, eye-catching patterns, shapes and designs, and lots of bright new looks for 2019’s tile offerings.
 From fun mosaic patterns like geometric and herringbone & chevron, and non-traditional-sized planks, tile is stepping up its game lately.
 Some of these shapes include ultra-thin, hexagon and super-wide.
 In bathrooms especially, patterned mosaics are finding their way back into style.
 “Many are opting for using the same white marble tile throughout the bathroom, but mixing up the shapes on the floors, walls and shower area, notes flooring expert Debbie Gartner.
 “This keeps the space light and bright while providing visual intrigue by mixing up the shapes and textures.”